 Figure 1 - Sequence analysis of mutations in NLRP5

-(a) Mutations, sequencing electropherograms, pedigrees and key Multilocus Imprinting Disturbance (MLID) imprinted loci from pedigrees 1–5.
+(a-e) Mutations, sequencing electropherograms, pedigrees and key Multilocus Imprinting Disturbance (MLID) imprinted loci from pedigrees 1–5.
 The mutation, nucleotide and amino acid information is summarised for each pedigree, below this the wild-type sequence is provided (ref), followed by available parental genotypes and proband sequencing electropherograms.
 Filled symbols in pedigrees represent individuals with SRS-MLID (orange) BWS-MLID (blue) and clinically non specific-MLID (green), lines indicate those affected by pregnancy losses with black crosses indicating one or more NLRP5 mutations.
-For each proband a list of key MLID loci are included (the – symbol indicates hypomethylation relative to controls) () Diagrammatic structure of the human NLRP5 protein showing DAPIN, NACHT and leucine-rich repeat domains is aligned to the cDNA; arrows indicate the position, variant and pedigree information of each protein alterations with novel alterations in red text.
+For each proband a list of key MLID loci are included (the – symbol indicates hypomethylation relative to controls) (f) Diagrammatic structure of the human NLRP5 protein showing DAPIN, NACHT and leucine-rich repeat domains is aligned to the cDNA; arrows indicate the position, variant and pedigree information of each protein alterations with novel alterations in red text.